Update: Covid-19 and the use of your information

 Primary care networks

-Primary Care Networks (PCNs) are groups of GP Practices working closely together with their local partners (e.g. other primary and community care staff, mental health, social care, pharmacy, hospital and voluntary services for the benefit of patients and the local community.
-Our Practice is part of Wimborne and Ferndown PCN, alongside Quarterjack Surgery, Walford Mill Surgery, Orchid House Surgery and Penny’s Hill Practice.
+Primary Care Networks (PCNs) are groups of GP Practices working closely together with their local partners (e.g. other primary and community care staff, mental health, social care, pharmacy, hospital and voluntary services) for the benefit of patients and the local community.
+Our Practice is part of the Wimborne & Ferndown PCN, alongside Walford Mill Medical Centre, Quarterjack Surgery, Orchid House Surgery and Penny’s Hill Practice.

 Dorset care record (DCR)

-Health and social care organisations in Dorset may hold different sets of records about you, and not every organisation uses EMIS.
+Health and social care organisations in Dorset may hold different sets of records about you, and not every organisation uses SystmOne/EMIS.
 The Dorset Care Record is a confidential computer record that joins up all these different records to create one complete and up to-date record.
-Sharing appropriate information electronically to a single place, offers direct access for authorised health and social care professionals to provide as full a picture as possible of your history, needs, support and service contacts.
+This provides direct access for authorised health and social care professionals to obtain as full a picture as possible of your history, needs, support and service contacts.

 If you do not wish your information to be shared in this way, you will need to opt-out of the Dorset Care Record.
 You can do this by contacting the Privacy Officer on the DCR website.
 The Dorset Care Record have their own Privacy Notice, available on the website.

 Dorset integrated care system (ICS)

 Dorset’s integrated care system, known locally as ‘Our Dorset’ is a partnership of local organisations working together to improve services to meet the needs of local people and deliver better outcomes.
-‘Our Dorset’ aims to see every person in Dorset stay healthy for longer and feel more confident and supported in managing their own health.
 The partnership includes: